github/docs/content/github/site-policy-deprecated/github-ae-product-specific-terms.md

 ## 1. Accounts.

-**Account Responsibility.** Customer controls and is responsible for End User accounts and Content.
+**Account Responsibility.** Customer controls and is responsible for End Personal accounts and Content.

 **Account Security.** Customer is responsible for maintaining the security of its account login credentials.